HarshkumarP/ToxicityPredictionChallenge/README.md

 ##### NOTE:- We failed to reproduce our best score.
 ##### Reason:- Different machine(kernel, processor) produce different result using LGBM, as LGBM optimized for optimized with multi-threading. which we realized after training model on different environment after submission on kaggle.
-#### However, we have fixed issue which prodcue fixed result, please check expected output in below table which should be the expected result.
+#### However, we have fixed issue which prodcue fixed result, please check expected output in below table which should be reproduced.
 Submission | Internal_score | Private_score | Public_score
 ---------- | -------------- | ------------ | -------------
 Submission on Kaggle | 0.80424 | 0.80775 | 0.81694